-"§ 130A-309.214.
+"§ 130A-309.215.
 Permit requirements for projects using coal combustion products for structural fill.

-- (a) Permit Requirements. - Projects using coal combustion products as structural fill involving the placement of less than 10,000 tons of coal combustion products per acre or less than 100,000 tons of coal combustion products in total per project, which proceed in compliance with the requirements of this section and rules adopted thereunder, are deemed permitted.
-Any person proposing such a project shall submit an application for a permit to the Department upon such form as the Department may prescribe including, at a minimum, the information set forth in subdivision (1) of subsection (b) of this section. - (2) No person shall commence or operate a project using coal combustion residuals as structural fill involving the placement of 10,000 or more tons of coal combustion products per acre or 100,000 or more tons of coal combustion products in total per project without first receiving an individual permit from the Department.
-Any person proposing such a project shall submit an application for a permit to the Department upon such form as the Department may prescribe including, at a minimum, the information set forth in subdivisions (1) and (2) of subsection (b) of this section.
+- (a) Permit Requirements. - Projects using coal combustion products as structural fill involving the placement of less than 8,000 tons of coal combustion products per acre or less than 80,000 tons of coal combustion products in total per project, which proceed in compliance with the requirements of this section and rules adopted thereunder, are deemed permitted.
+Any person proposing such a project shall submit an application for a permit to the Department upon such form as the Department may prescribe, including, at a minimum, the information set forth in subdivision (1) of subsection (b) of this section. - No person shall commence or operate a project using coal combustion residuals as structural fill involving the placement of 8,000 or more tons of coal combustion products per acre or 80,000 or more tons of coal combustion products in total per project without first receiving an individual permit from the Department.
+Any person proposing such a project shall submit an application for a permit to the Department upon such form as the Department may prescribe, including, at a minimum, the information set forth in subdivisions (1) and (2) of subsection (b) of this section. - (b) Information to Be Provided to the Department.
+At least 60 days before initiation of a proposed project using coal combustion products as structural fill, the person proposing the project shall submit all of the following information to the Department on a form as prescribed by the Department: - (1) For projects involving placement of less than 8,000 tons of coal combustion products per acre or less than 80,000 tons of coal combustion products in total per project, the person shall provide, at a minimum, the following information: - a.
+The description of the nature, purpose, and location of the project.